mairi-m/mtDNA/README.md

 I worked through the [mesa library tutorial](https://mesa.readthedocs.io/en/stable/tutorials/intro_tutorial.html), making sure to take time to understand what was going on and changing small bits of code to see what would happen.
 I saved each section of the tutorial in a different file so I could easily go back to look over them and have clear references if I needed one.

+Once I got to the advanced tutorial I had a better idea of how the project would work.
+I could see how the agents moving randomly around a grid could be modified to be agents moving randomly around a constant plane with borders.

 ## References
 http://mito.ncl.ac.uk/clonexp/clonal_expansion/